Disallowance and reservation in Canada: Reservation of federal legislation

-Between 1867 and 1878, 21 federal bills were reserved, six of which were denied Royal Assent by the government of the United Kingdom, and no bills have been reserved since.
+Between 1867 and 1878, twenty-one federal bills were reserved, six of which were denied Royal Assent by the government of the United Kingdom, and no bills have been reserved since.
 The 1887 Colonial Conference passed a non-binding resolution stating the governor general of a Dominion nation would never use the power of reservation on the instructions of the government of the United Kingdom.
-These royal instructions were related to legislation governing eight subjects: authorizing divorce, conferring anything of value to the governor general, creating a new legal tender, committing Canada to an international treaty inconsistent with a British treaty, or containing provisions that were previously disallowed.
-In 1876, the minister of justice Edward Blake wrote the Secretary of State for Colonies requesting greater independence, and specifically that Britain would not use the power of reservation.
-Subsequently, the seventh paragraph of the Royal instructions was repealed in 1878 on the insistence of Blake, and La Forest notes that the concept of British control over provincial Legislatures was largely forgotten, and the power of reservation was not used by the government of the United Kingdom again.
+These Royal Instructions were related to legislation governing eight subjects: authorizing divorce, conferring anything of value to the governor general, creating a new legal tender, committing Canada to an international treaty inconsistent with a British treaty, or containing provisions that were previously disallowed.
+In 1876, minister of justice Edward Blake wrote the Secretary of State for Colonies, requesting greater independence, and specifically that Britain would not use the power of reservation.
+Subsequently, the seventh paragraph of the Royal Instructions was repealed in 1878 on the insistence of Blake, and jurist Gérard La Forest notes that the concept of British control over provincial legislatures was largely forgotten, and the power of reservation was not used by the government of the United Kingdom again.

-In 1931, the Statute of Westminster removed the power of the Parliament of the United Kingdom to create laws that impacted the dominions, unless the dominion specifically asked for it.
+In 1931, the Statute of Westminster removed the power of the Parliament of the United Kingdom to create laws that impacted the dominions, unless the dominions specifically asked for it.
 This Statute effectively eliminated the obligation for certain laws created by the Canadian Parliament to be reserved by the governor general for the approval of the government of the United Kingdom.